 - Having regular communication including training to relevant people

-- Obtaining advices from external tax experts in case of complex matters
+- Obtaining advices from external tax experts and HMRC in case of complex matters

-LGE UK believes having a tax effective control framework is key to an organisation and continuously review its systems and processes to support its tax strategy.
+We believe that having an effective tax control framework is key to an organisation and conduct continuous reviews of its systems and processes to ensure tax compliance.